LumiOpen/dispatcher/examples/autoif/README.md

       --query_column_name "query" \             # the name of the field with queries --response_column_name "response" \       # the name of the field with responses --query_max_len 500 \                     # filters out any queries longer than 500
-      --num_of_output_lines 70000 \             # this many line in the output, if necessary will repeat queries sequentially --instructions_per_query 2                # 2 instructions per query
+      --num_output_lines 70000 \             # this many line in the output, if necessary will repeat queries sequentially --instructions_per_query 2                # 2 instructions per query
    ```